 Dobrila is 31 years old.
 She lives in Paris since 2015.
 She is a graduated architect from the University of Novi Sad and holds a master’s degree in energy efficiency from the university in Paris.

 One of the negative sides of Serbia is the neglect of the young people.
-“The downsides of Serbia are the lack of opportunity to employ young people, neglecting them, the holes in the law considering workers’ rights, disrespect of working hours, disrespect for one’s efforts, inadequate payments for work, insufficient number of the days for annual leave.
+“The downsides of Serbia are the lack of opportunity to employ young people, neglecting them, the holes in the law considering workers’ rights, disrespect of working hours, disrespect of one’s efforts, inadequate payment for work, insufficient number of the days for annual leave.
 In France, in spite of the current difficult situation, there are also a large number of unemployed people over there, but jobs can be secured regularly, by interviews.
 You can be sure that you will have a normal job interview with your possible employer, they are very receptive and have understanding for people who don’t speak their language.
 Weekends are forbidden to work except at the public service sector.”

 Dobrila is a person who likes to care about others and has a sense of community and belonging.
 Despite the fact she lives abroad, her heart and mind are still in Serbia.